FavioGerometta/GoEuroTest/README.md

 # Run it

-All you need to do is run is run package command with maven.
+All you need to do is run the package command with maven to generate the jar file.
 Program only accepts one input parameter and should be a valid cityName.